CPR Story

 My mother came home and clocked in to work the very next morning.
 She was able to telework throughout the COVID crisis.
 Other than what she describes as occasional “trouble finding the right word” I see no difference in who she is at all.
 She is on me about schoolwork.
 She takes care of the schedule.
 She takes a bunch of medicines now though and is trying to exercise a little to get stronger.

 For three months my mother wore a Zoll LifeVest external defibrillator.
 She gave the vest a name and would only take it off when showering.
 She now doesn’t have one and just takes medication.
 That makes me nervous.
-They
+They never really found the cause and her sister died of heart failure at a young age.

 Only 6 percent of people who have out-of-hospital sudden cardiac arrest survive.
 A tiny fraction of those who survive the arrest live with little impairments.
 We are tremendously grateful to medical staff who saved my mother.
 But I’ve learned family members are left with anxiety as we carry the memory of the incident.
 I hope that no one forgets that there are thousands of family members impacted by SCA each year.
 I’ll know that even though we are healing I’ll always remember the night my mother died.